Creating a LGBTQ+ Friendly Wedding Venue: Tips for an Inclusive Experience

 3. Exhibit Diverse Representation

-Showcase a variety of couples in marketing materials and imagery, including of LGBTQIA+ couples, and share testimonials and stories from LGBTQ+ weddings held at the venue.
+Showcase a variety of couples in marketing materials and imagery, including LGBTQIA+ couples, and share testimonials and stories from LGBTQ+ weddings held at the venue.
 This shows the positive experiences that past couples have had at your venue.
 Aside from general imagery and content, you can also have an explicit statement on your website and other marketing materials that shows your support for the community.
 This is also a good option if you don’t yet have inclusive imagery and testimonials to use.

 4. Consider Facilities and Amenities